gcp-terraform-workshop/terraform-workshop-labs/102-variables-gcp/README.md

  }

 ```
+Now run `terraform init` to initialize the folder.
 Now lets run `terraform plan`.
 Notice that you get an error when you enter our project ID.
 ```hcl
 $ terraform plan